VimDrones/Vimdrones-Docs/docs/designer.md

 ![Vimdrones Designer Formation](/static/manual-swap.jpeg "Vimdrones Designer Formation")

-After swapping the two drones, they don't reach the distance limit in the console
+* After swapping the two drones, they don't reach the distance limit in the console

 ![Vimdrones Designer Console](/static/console-summary-2.jpeg "Vimdrones Designer Console")

 **Pay Attention!**

-If the position of the drones are swapped in the middle formation, the positions of the two drones in the subsequent formation will also be swapped, which may cause a collision or reach the distance limit, so the subsequent formation needs to be re-detected in the console.
+* If the position of the drones are swapped in the middle formation, the positions of the two drones in the subsequent formation will also be swapped, which may cause a collision or reach the distance limit, so the subsequent formation needs to be re-detected in the console.
+* Manual Swap cannot swap the two drones' colors, only change their positions.
+Please confirm that there is no problem with the transformation before adding colors.

 ## Export Animation